Chianti, Tuscany, Italy

 Guests can choose from two restaurants, the gourmet restaurant La Contrada which is open from May and is a sophisticated gastronomic experience of delectable Tuscan cuisine interpreted by the Resident Chef together with the world-famous icon Gordon Ramsay.
 La Cantina is located in a stunning vaulted wine cellar, where guests are able to enjoy more informal Tuscan cuisine year-round should they desire.

-For an additional charge, guests can enjoy use of the 1,000 square meter spa which has a Finnish Sauna, sensorial showers, Hammam and two indoor pools, one of which features water with a high saline concentration to promote relaxation and wellbeing.
-The spa also offers an extensive range of treatments by Dr Murad and Natura Bissè.
+For an additional charge, guests can enjoy use of the 1,000 square metre spa which has a Finnish Sauna, sensorial showers, Hammam and two indoor pools, one of which features water with a high saline concentration to promote relaxation and wellbeing.

 Also available is Villa Lavanda which is a stand alone Tuscan villa surrounded by a peaceful garden.
 This villa can sleep up to 7 and the price includes a twice weekly linen and towel change.
 Villa Lavanda guests have free access to all of the hotel's facilities.
 The villa includes three bedrooms, a kitchenette and a living area.
 It is also possible to hire a chef and staff for the duration of your stay for a truly luxurious break.